Nzante Spee

 Sunday Nzante Spee (Mbem, 1953 – Stockton, California, USA May 25, 2005) was a Cameroonian artist.

 When he was a teenager, he used to make some paintings and decorations in façades.
 From 1976 to 1982, he attended the Fine Arts School of Nigeria and Ivory Coast.

-In spite of the difficulties to have an artistic career in Cameroon, he decided to establish an atelier and a training centre in Bamenda, the Spee Art Center, where he could make a living of his works, and he influenced next generations.
+Despite the difficulties of having an artistic career in Cameroon, he decided to establish an atelier and a training centre in Bamenda, the Spee Art Center, where he could make a living from his works, and he influenced the next generations.

 His style, from cubism to surrealism and addressed to a naïve caricature but full with provocative humour, culminates in a pictorial world where all these expressions are mixed in the so-called melting age aesthetic.